January 9-12, 2025

 Friday Evening Recital

-7pm performance by the Pennsylvania State University Bassoon Studio in Watson Lobby
+7pm performance by the Bassoon Club at Penn State in Watson Lobby

-7:30pm Recital featuring performers: Rick Barrantes Agüero, Nanci Belmont, Judith Farmer, Michael Harley, Stephanie Patterson, William Short, David Wells
+7:30pm Recital featuring performers: Rick Barrantes Agüero, Nanci Belmont, Carla Burns, Corinne Cassini, Glenn Einschlag, C.J.
+Everett, Judith Farmer, Amanda Harberg, Michael Harley, Stephanie Patterson, William Short, Anthony Taylor, David Wells

 Friday Evening Reception Sponsored by Forrests Music